auth0/docs/articles/connections/database/password-change.md

 ::: panel Generate Password Reset Tickets

-The Management API v2 provides an additional endpoint, [Generate a password reset ticket]( /api/management/v2#!/Tickets/post_password_change), that generates a URL the one in the password reset email.
-You can use the generated URL for cases when the email delivery method is not appropriate.
-Keep in mind that, in the default flow, the email delivery verifies the identity of the user (an impostor wouldn't have access to the email inbox).
+The Management API v2 provides an additional endpoint, [Generate a password reset ticket]( /api/management/v2#!/Tickets/post_password_change), that generates a URL like the one in the password reset email.
+You can use the generated URL when the email delivery method is not appropriate.
+Keep in mind that in the default flow, the email delivery verifies the identity of the user.
+(An impostor wouldn't have access to the email inbox.)
 If you use the ticket URL, your application is responsible for verifying the identity of the user in some other way.
 :::

 ## Directly set the new password